qoretechnologies/building-blocks/README.md

 Base class for using the data-provider request API to make requests; no configuration

+**NOTE**:  This building block's functionality has been superceded by an API (request - response) data provider; it's recommended to use the `data-provider/do-request` API data provider in the `qorus-api` factory instead

 ## References

 See `BBM_DataProviderRequest` and `BBM_DataProviderRequestWithRecovery` forbuilding blocks with configuration and connectors based on this base class.